entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 # Entando Identity Management -- Keycloak

 Entando Identity Management is based on open source Keycloak.
-Entando Applications rely on a Keycloak instance that is either [externally installed](../../tutorials/devops/external-id-management) or specific to an application.
+Entando Applications rely on a Keycloak instance that is either [externally installed](../../tutorials/devops/external-id-management.md) or specific to an application.
 The architecture and requirements to customize your Keycloak instance are described below.

 ## Logging into your Keycloak Instance

 Keycloak is protected by a Secret deployed to your Entando Kubernetes instance.
 You can query Kubernetes for the Secret's default admin credentials, substituting your environment's namespace and Secret name:

 ```
-ent kubectl get secret quickstart-kc-admin-secret -n entando -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"
+ent kubectl get secret default-sso-in-namespace-admin-secret -n entando -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"
 ```

  To find the Secret name, run
 ```
-kubectl get secrets -n <namespace>
+kubectl get secrets -n YOUR-NAMESPACE
 ```
-and search for the Secret that ends in `kc-admin-secret`.
+and search for the Secret that ends in `namespace-admin-secret`.

 ## Authentication
 Beginning with Entando 6, all authentication is powered by Keycloak.
 This ensures that a micro frontend can call a microservice with a token available to the client.